marty-wickham/2nd-milestone-project/README.md

 ### Scope

 #### What should the game include?
+* A start button to turn the game on.
 * At the very least, the game needs to have four different colored buttons that flash.
-* The game will also require some sounds to accompany these flashes as well as a game over sound if the player plays the wrong sequence.
+* The game will also require some sounds to accompany these flashes.
-* Note here for button noises and possibly a try again noise.
+* An audio file if the player has made a wrong move.
+* An audio file for a "game over" sound effect.
+*
 * A strict mode that allows the player to play a slightly harder version of the game.

 #### User scenarios